doyubkim/fluid-engine-dev/INSTALL.md

 ### Building from Windows

-To build the code on Windows, [CMake](https://cmake.org/) and Visual Studio 2015 is required.
-Windows' version of CMake is available from [this website](https://cmake.org/), and free version of VS 2015 also can be downloaded from [Visual Studio Community 2015](https://www.Visualstudio.com/en-us/products/Visual-studio-community-vs.aspx).
-In addition to Visual Studio, install [Python](https://www.python.org/) (2.7.9 or higher recommended) to run post-build events.
+To build the code on Windows, CMake, Python, and Visual Studio 2015 (or higher) is required.
+Windows' version of CMake is available from [this website](https://cmake.org/), Python installer can be downloaded from [here](https://python.org/).
+For Python, version 2.7.9 or later is recommended.
+To install Visual Studio, the community edition of the tool can be downloaded from [Visual Studio Community 2015](https://www.Visualstudio.com/en-us/products/Visual-studio-community-vs.aspx).
+You can also use Visual Studio 2017.

 Once everything is installed, run the following commands: